velein/html-boilerplate/readme.md

 These files should be placed in `static` directory.

-The static directory will be copied automatically to web directory.
+The static directory will be copied automatically to public directory.

-If you want an image to be in `web/assets/images/example-image.jpg` then simply place it in `static/assets/images/example-image.jpg`
+If you want an image to be in `public/assets/images/example-image.jpg` then simply place it in `static/assets/images/example-image.jpg`

 #### SCSS

-Source files are located in `src/scss/` and will be transpiled and compiled to `web/assets/css/style.css`.
+Source files are located in `src/scss/` and will be transpiled and compiled to `public/assets/css/style.css`.

 Vendor/third-party files should be placed in static directory, e.g `static/assets/css/vendor/normalize.css`

 #### JS

-Source files are located in `src/js/` and will be transipled and compiled to `web/assets/js/bundle.js`.
+Source files are located in `src/js/` and will be transipled and compiled to `public/assets/js/bundle.js`.

 Vendor/third-party files should be placed in `static` directory, e.g `static/assets/js/vendor/slick.min.js`

 #### Markup files (HTML)

 Source files are located in `src`.
-Files from `src/*.nj` will be compiled to `web` directory.
+Files from `src/*.nj` will be compiled to `public` directory.